Post-reduction inference for confidence sets of models: Numerical comparisons

 The strategy for reduction is not the focus of this paper.
 Nevertheless, the tables reflect aspects of the discussion of Lewis and Battey (2025).
-In particular, Cox reduction leads, on average, to slightly smaller confidence sets than the lasso for the same coverage, as the covariates retained by Cox reduction typically span a larger space than those retained by the lasso.
+In particular, Cox reduction leads, on average, to smaller confidence sets than the lasso for the same coverage, as the covariates retained by Cox reduction typically span a larger space than those retained by the lasso.
 As a result, the retained covariates from Cox reduction fit the data better, making it harder for small sub-models to pass the $F$-test.
 Cox reduction is also relatively better at retaining signal variables through the reduction phase when the correlation between signal and noise variables is high, and vice versa, as the lasso is more likely to select noise variables that are highly correlated with signal variables.

-In all correctly calibrated cases, we see that the size of the confidence set of models is rather large.
+In all correctly calibrated cases, we see that the size of the confidence set of models is rather large, particularly for the co-sufficient test.
+Small errors of calibration seem worth the appreciable reduction in the number of models retained from splitting the sample.
+The large errors of coverage, as reported in Table 1, are more severe, making the co-sufficient approach more relevant at small sample sizes.
 The maximal size of the confidence set obtained by assessing models up to size 5 from a reduced set with $|\hat{\mathcal{E}}|=15$ is 4943.
 Thus, all approaches have power to reject false models in these low-information settings.
 Cox and Battey (2017) discuss how to extract compact messages from large confidence sets of models.